rivasjm/imx6q-sl-tools/buildroot/README.md

+# Buildroot configuration

+Buildroot configuration files to generate an sdcard for the sabrelite, with or without the PREEMPT-RT patch

+Also, my own configuration steps to configure the image once it is running.

+## Buildroot configuration characteristics

+This Buildroot configuration generates and image with the following characteristics:

+* Linux 4.14.12 (Freescale fslc kernel)
+* U-boot Boundary Devices branch boundary-v2017.07
+* Includes NFS and OpenSSH packages for ethernet access and file sharing
+* Automatically configures `eth0`
+* Default root password: `sabrelite`
+* Optional: PREEMPT-RT patch (4.14.12-rt10)

-# How to use buildroot to build the sdcard image
+## How to use buildroot to build the sdcard image

 Clone Buildroot in this directory